Nota-NetsPresso/PyNetsPresso/README.md

 Easily compress various models with our resources.
 Please browse the [Docs] for details, and join our [Discussion Forum] for providing feedback or sharing your use cases.

 To get started with the NetsPresso, you will need to sign up either at [NetsPresso].</a>

+We offer a comprehensive guide to walk you through the process of optimizing an AI model using NetPresso.
+A full tutorial can be found [here](https://colab.research.google.com/drive/15HBp88qfUDQl5PaEcZ5J-dnLo-1kvw-a#scrollTo=F6cxAIsG4XZq).
 </br>
 </br>